 - Others like to park at Magic Kingdom (Transportation & Ticket Center) and then monorail to Epcot for the day.
 After that, they head back to the Magic Kingdom for the evening.
 There are several ways you can break up your day and make things simple if you know the ropes.

 - On the way back to the Transportation and Ticket Center, you will exit Epcot and walk up the rampway to board the monorail.
 This will take you back to the Transportation and Ticket Center.
 There you can take a tram back to your car at the Magic Kingdom parking lot.
 Or you can exit the monorail and head down the ramp and re-enter the line for the Express monorail or Resort monorail.

 - Take this monorail when heading back to a Magic Kingdom resort from Epcot.
 You can change over to the resort monorail at Transportation and Ticket Center to get to your resort.
 There is also a walkway from the Transportation and Ticket Center over to Disney’s Polynesian Resort if you feel like walking.
 It actually extends on to Grand Floridian as well.
 And soon, an additional walkway will service the entire pathway around from Grand Floridian to Magic Kingdom.

 Disney World Monorail Final Thoughts

 This wraps up where the Disney World monorails are coming and going.
 As far as new transportation goes, you’ll more than likely want to familiarize yourself with the Disney Skyliner and those travel times.
 The Skyliner runs between Epcot, Hollywood Studios, and a few of those resorts.

 Thanks for joining along!
 I hope these tips for using the monorail will be helpful on your next vacation.
-Please leave me a comment with your thoughts on taking the monorail.
+Please leave me a comment with your thoughts on taking Disney World’s monorail.